hessjacob/Quantitative-Macro-Models/README.md

 1) The deterministic files conduct a perfect foresight transition to the steady state.
 2) The stochastic files generate a markov chain simulation and evaluate the accuracy of the solution by computing the euler equation errors.
-3) The interpolation scheme the transitions and simulations interpolates the decision rules with either cubic interpolation or by approximating them with chebyshev polynomials and OLS.
+3) The interpolation scheme (chosen by the user) for the transitions and simulations interpolates the decision rules with either cubic interpolation or by approximating them with chebyshev polynomials and OLS.

 **Codes and Solution Methods**
 - Value Function Iteration